 Second, we find that the total U.S. VP comoves more closely to DVP than to UVP.
-Panel C of Table 2 shows that the correlation between VP and DVP using our chosen model is 0.97, while that between UVP and VP is 0.26.
+Panel C of Table 2 shows that the correlation between VP and DVP using our chosen model is 0.97, whereas that between UVP and VP is 0.26.
 Moreover, our DVP and UVP measures are statistically uncorrelated.
-DVP and UVP are highly correlated across measures, with a correlation coefficient ranging from 0.74 to 0.99 for DVP and from 0.74
+DVP and UVP are highly correlated across measures, with a correlation coefficient ranging from 0.74 to 0.99 for DVP and from 0.74 to 0.95 for UVP (see Table A2 in the online appendix.)